weynandk/info_threefold/src/partners/freeflownation.md

 FreeFlow Nation aims to empower billions of people with sustainable access to complementary education, internet, and currencies (banking) for less than $1 per month.
 ThreeFold is part of the FreeFlow Nation.

-You can visit the [FreeFlowNation Website](https://freeflownation.org) for more information.
+You can visit the FreeFlow Nation's [website](https://freeflownation.org) for more information.